How National Climate Plans Lost Touch with Reality

 The disconnect is particularly glaring among Triple Nuclear Pledge signatories:

-• Japan’s NDC maintains cautious post-Fukushima language about nuclear power, while the country actively works to restore nuclear to 20-22% of its electricity mix by 2030.
-It has already taken concrete steps, recently restarting the Onagawa Nuclear Plant in service of this goal.
+- Japan: NDC maintains cautious post-Fukushima language about nuclear power, while the country actively works to restore nuclear to 20-22% of its electricity mix by 2030.
+It has already taken concrete steps, recently restarting the Onagawa Nuclear Plant.

-• The United States’ NDC primarily discusses “leveraging existing nuclear facilities” while remaining conspicuously silent on new construction.
-This understated language belies a dramatic reemergence of nuclear in recent years: the completion of Vogtle Units 3 and 4, The Inflation Reduction Act and ADVANCE Act making nuclear more affordable and deployable, planned revivals of shuttered plants like Three Mile Island and Palisades, and innovative projects like TerraPower’s Natrium reactor.
+- The United States: NDC primarily discusses “leveraging existing nuclear facilities” while remaining conspicuously silent on new construction.
+This understated language belies a dramatic reemergence of nuclear in recent years.

-• South Korea’s NDC makes no mention of nuclear power whatsoever, despite the country’s proven success in exporting its APR1400 technology to the UAE and a dramatic reversal of its phase-out policy to instead maintain nuclear’s 30% share of electricity generation.
+- South Korea: NDC makes no mention of nuclear power whatsoever, despite the country’s proven success in exporting its APR1400 technology to the UAE and a dramatic reversal of its phase-out policy to instead maintain nuclear’s 30% share of electricity generation.

-• Sweden, another pledge signatory, has abandoned its “100% renewable” target in favor of “fossil-free” electricity to accommodate nuclear expansion.
-Still, its LTS tip-toes around nuclear energy’s future role.
+- Sweden: Has abandoned its “100% renewable” target in favor of “fossil-free” electricity to accommodate nuclear expansion.
+Still, its LTS tiptoes around nuclear energy’s future role.

 Eastern Europe’s Nuclear Commitment